recursivefaults/recursivefaults.github.io/_posts/2020-02-21-habit-update-your-resume.md

 ---
-title: Habit: Update your Resume
+title: "Habit: Update your Resume"
 category: career
 tags:
     - newsletter
     - habit
     - resume
 ---

 Getting ready to change jobs takes a lot of effort and courage.
 After you’ve made up your mind, then comes all details of getting ready: Searching for jobs, asking friends, updating resumes, LinkedIn, and so on.
 But, there is a habit that if you start now and keep up with it will pay off in multiple ways.

 Updating your resume continuously.